milliechapman/dynamic-management-review/README.md

 - Melissa Chapman, @milliechapman
 - Larry Crowder

-## Abstract
+## Description
+A comparative analysis of dynamic management (DM) strategies across marine and terrestrial systems, focusing on the scales of ecological forecasts underlying DM approaches in these domains.

 ## Analyses and Data
-All literature used in review was coded into `data/cases.csv` and includes information on domain, year, spatial scale, temporal scale, and regulatory mechanism.
+All cases from the systematic literature review were coded into `data/cases.csv` and include information on domain, year, spatial scale, temporal scale, and regulatory mechanism.

 All figures were made with `scripts/generate-figures.Rmd` and can be seen in knitted document `scripts/generate-figures.md` or `scripts/generate-figures-files`